OSAA reclassification could push Ashland High School into tougher 5A league

 The final recommendation from OSAA’s committee for reclassification will put Ashland in a 5A-5 league with Crater, Eagle Point, and Henley High Schools, according to Nate Lowery with OSAA.
 For the last four years, Ashland has been classified as a 4A school.

-Alec Slinkard-Galpin, Ashland High School’s athletics and activities coordinator, said the 4A classification has always been a better fit for the high school.
-The restructuring process, based on enrollment thresholds, recently dropped the 4A cutoff from 590 to 560, leaving Ashland above the line to qualify for 5A competition despite the high school’s petition to remain a 4A school, Slinkard-Galpin said.
+Alec Slinkard-Galpin, Ashland High School’s athletics and activities coordinator, said the 4A classification would be a better fit for the high school.
+The restructuring process, based on enrollment thresholds, recently dropped the 4A cutoff from 590 to 560, leaving Ashland above the line to qualify for 5A competition despite the high school’s petition to become a 4A school, Slinkard-Galpin said.

 Slinkard-Galpin said in the new 5A-5 Southern Cascade Conference, Ashland will be at the “lower end” when it comes to athletic participation.
 Another uncertainty with playing in a four-team conference, Slinkard-Galpin said, is that Ashland would have to play the same team multiple times throughout the season and then face other teams in non-league games, which would likely entail additional travel.